isiahmeadows/mithril.js/mvp-utils.md

 - Prefer `Router.Link` over explicit `router.push(...)`/`router.replace(...)`/`router.pop(...)` for URLs.
 Mithril handles most of the boilerplate and
 - Each of these strips the prefix as necessary, and they wrap inconsistencies in the history passed to `Router.create(...)`.
 - This is fully zero-dependency and the only utility that requires vnodes is the `router.Link` component, so you *could* use this in both cells and the virtual DOM tree without issue as long as you don't use `router.Link`.
+- You can have multiple separate `Router.match` instances active at once.
+So for example, you could use one in your navigation to select which item is considered "active" *and* one in the main page to select which page body to render.
+As mentioned above, it returns a cell that passes through its output (as long as it doesn't contain routes and isn't literally `Router.NEXT`), so you can still use it in other contexts like your data model.

 ## Request API